davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 ### Model simplifications

 This model framework has several simplifications.
-Surface erosion after underplating is taken to be zero.
-The majority of erosion to the mid-crustal levels now at the surface in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
-The lack of erosion in the model framework will likely bias the results to lower geothermal gradients overall, as advection of material upwards increases the geothermal gradient. <comment>Shift everything up by an appropriate amount</comment>.
+Subducted oceanic crust is not considered to have distinct thermal properties from the oceanic mantle.
+Increasing the thermal conductivity of the model domain substantially flattens the modeled geotherms, but does not affect the relative temperatures predicted by the geotherms.
+Additionally, though there are no reliable estimates of the mantle heat flux that cover the model domain, the model is run to great depth to avoid any influence of this uncertainty on the surface geotherm.

-The confounding factor of an active subduction zone just outboard of the scenarios for the older models is also not treated.
+The confounding factor of an active subduction zone just outboard of the scenarios for the older models is also not included within the model.
-All of the rollback underplating scenarios are potentially beset by this problem.
 When the trench interface jumps with the emplacement of an oceanic mantle nappe beneath the forearc, the new subduction interface will cool the detached nappe from below.
 This is not modeled because it would